Salt-N-Pepa: 2005–2022: Reunion, other ventures and DJ Spinderella’s departure

-In March 2019, it was announced that Salt-N-Pepa would have a biographical miniseries coming to the Lifetime network, highlighting the rise of the group to become one of the first successful female rap groups in hip hop.
-Queen Latifah, as well as Salt-N-Pepa will be executive producers of the series.

 On May 2, 2019, the Mixtape Tour commenced in Cincinnati, Ohio.
 Performers on this tour include Salt-N-Pepa, Debbie Gibson, Tiffany, and Naughty by Nature, with New Kids on the Block being billed as the headline performers.
-The next day, DJ Spinderella announced in an Instagram post that she had been "terminated" from Salt-N-Pepa as of January, and broke her silence after the band hadn't publicly announced their parting ways with her.
+The next day, DJ Spinderella announced in an Instagram post that she had been "terminated" from Salt-N-Pepa as of January.
+She broke her silence after the band had not publicly announced their parting ways with her, insinuating that Salt-N-Pepa remained silent about the split in order to manipulate fans into thinking she was part of their upcoming projects.
 DJ Cocoa Chanelle, formerly of BET Networks and HOT 97, became the replacement DJ.

-On January 23, 2021, Lifetime released an eponymous biopic, directed by Mario Van Peebles, which starred GG Townson as Salt, Laila Odom as Pepa, Monique Jasmine Paul as DJ Spinderella, Cleveland Berto as Herbie Azor, and featured Daniel Keith Morrison as MC Hammer, Denver Taylor as Martin Lawrence, Bronson Phillip Lake as Christopher "Kid" Reid, and Devante Senior as Christopher "Play" Martin.
+In March 2019, it was announced that Salt-N-Pepa would have a biographical miniseries coming to the Lifetime network, highlighting the rise of the group to become one of the first successful female rap groups in hip hop.
+On January 23, 2021, Lifetime released an eponymous biopic, directed by Mario Van Peebles, which starred GG Townson as Salt, Laila Odom as Pepa, Monique Jasmine Paul as DJ Spinderella, Cleveland Berto as Hurby Azor, and featured Daniel Keith Morrison as MC Hammer, Denver Taylor as Martin Lawrence, Bronson Phillip Lake as Christopher "Kid" Reid, and Devante Senior as Christopher "Play" Martin.
 Salt and Pepa served as the executive producers while Queen Latifah served as a producer.
 A "Special Edition" of the film was released on January 23, 2021.

-On November 4, 2022, all three members were honored with a star on the Hollywood Walk of Fame, located by the Amoeba Music store on Hollywood Boulevard.
+On November 4, 2022, all three members temporarily reunited to be honored with a star on the Hollywood Walk of Fame, located by the Amoeba Music store on Hollywood Boulevard.

+2022–present: Copyright dispute with Universal Music Group

+In May 2025, Cheryl "Salt" James and Sandra "Pepa" Denton sued their record label, Universal Music Group, alleging that UMG blocked their attempts to exercise their copyright termination rights.
+Termination rights allow recording artists to reclaim the copyrights to their sound recordings 35 years after they were originally transferred.
+Salt and Pepa had filed formal termination notices with the United States Copyright Office on March 22, 2022, but UMG had claimed that the notices were "invalid and ineffective" because the original contracts were not executed by Salt and Pepa themselves, and in the alternative, the recordings were works made for hire meaning the termination right could not be exercised.

+In November 2025, all three members of Salt-N-Pepa appeared together to be inducted into the Rock and Roll Hall of Fame in the Musical Influence Award category.
+They spoke about their dispute with UMG at the induction ceremony.